T. J. Reid

+He is the second highest scoring player in the history of the All-Ireland championship behind Cork's Patrick Horgan, with 39 goals 641 points, a total of 758 points as of 1 September 2025.

 Playing career

 St Kieran's College

 Reid first came to prominence as a hurler with St Kieran's College in Kilkenny.
 Having played in every grade as a hurler, he was eventually called up the college's senior team.
 On 13 March 2004, Reid was an unused substitute when St. Kieran's College defeated St Peter's College from Wexford by 0–13 to 1–04 to win the Leinster Championship.
 On 3 May 2004, he was an unused substitute once again when St Kieran's College claimed the All-Ireland Championship following a 3–20 to 1–06 defeat of St Raphael's College from Loughrea.

 On 13 March 2005, Reid lined out at midfield when St Kieran's College faced St Brendan's Community School from Birr in the Leinster final.
 He scored a point from play and collected a second successive winners' medal - his first on the field of play - following a 1–18 to 1–12 victory.
 Reid was switched to left wing-forward for the All-Ireland final against St Flannan's College from Ennis on 2 May 2005.
 He scored two points from play but ended on the losing side following a 2–15 to 2–12 defeat.